-Each Family/Individual will have different categories, but these are ones that I use and that most people would probably use.
+Each Family/Individual will have different categories, but these are ones that I use and that most people would probably need.
 You should, at least, have these to start and then you can always add more if needed.
-The important thing to think about is when you have a document that you can easily say “this goes into xxxx folder.”
-So as you are creating your folder make sure all your documents have a home.
+The important thing to think about is when you have a document, that you can easily say “this goes into xxxx folder.”
+So as you are creating your folders make sure all your documents have a home.

 Tax Returns- Put all your tax returns into this folder.
 You can sort them by year going back 3-7 years depending on your circumstances.
 You can find out more about how long on the IRS.gov website.

 Retirement Accounts- Put retirement papers into this folder.
 Statements from your 401K, Pension, etc

 Investment Accounts- If you don’t have any you can leave this one out, you can put in the kids 529 accounts, etc. in this folder as well.